 This is a traditional form of weaving practised by Bedouin (nomadic Arab people) women in the UAE.
-Traditionally, men shear goats and camels and the wool is cleaned and prepared by the women, with the yarn being spun on a drop spindle before being dyed using local plant extracts, such as henna or saffron.
+Traditionally, men shear goats and camels, and the wool is cleaned and prepared by the women, with the yarn being spun on a drop spindle before being dyed using local plant extracts, such as henna or saffron.
 Sadu is woven on a floor loom using a warp-faced plain weave, with traditional colours being black, white, brown, beige and red.
 Distinctive designs in the form of narrow bands of geometric patterns reflect both social identity as well as the surrounding environment.

 In recognition of its importance, in 2011 Sadu was added to the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding.